You know this guy

 - Possibly as a bane to speedrunners, annoying three-headed bastard...Well technically eyes, but you have to kill every one of them.
 If you're not using the Red Minotaur when you enter, you should be.

-- And by Order of Eclessia it's gotten to be a full-fledged boss at the end of the Skeleton Cave.
+- And by Castlevania: Order of Ecclesia it's gotten to be a full-fledged boss at the end of the Skeleton Cave.

 - Spectral Sword first appeared in Rondo of Blood and was a normal enemy in several games.
 It finally got promoted to boss status in The Adventure Rebirth.